Master of Puppets: Music and lyrics

 Master of Puppets features dynamic music and thick arrangements.
 Metallica delivered a more refined approach and performance compared to the previous two albums, with multilayered songs and technical dexterity.
 This album and its predecessor Ride the Lightning follow a similar track sequencing: both open with an up-tempo song with an acoustic intro, followed by a lengthy title track, and a fourth track with ballad qualities.
 Although both albums are similarly structured, the musicianship on Master of Puppets is more powerful and epic in scope, with tight rhythms and delicate guitar solos.
 According to music writer Joel McIver, Master of Puppets introduced a new level of heaviness and complexity in thrash metal, displaying atmospheric and precisely executed songs.
 Hetfield's vocals had matured from the hoarse shouting of the first two albums to a deeper, in-control, yet aggressive style.

 The songs explore themes such as control and the abuse of power.
 The lyrics describe the consequences of alienation, oppression, and feelings of powerlessness.
 Author Ryan Moore thought the lyrics depicted "ominous yet unnamed forces of power wielding total control over helpless human subjects".
 The lyrics were considered perceptive and harrowing, and were praised for being honest and socially conscious by writer Brock Helander.
 Referring to the epic proportions of the songs, BBC Music's Eamonn Stack stated that "at this stage in their careers Metallica weren't even doing songs, they were telling stories".
-The compositions and arrangements benefited from bassist Cliff Burton's classical training and understanding of harmony.
+The compositions and arrangements benefited from Burton's classical training and understanding of harmony.

 "Battery" refers to angry violence, as in the term "assault and battery".
 Some critics contended that the title actually refers to an artillery battery, and interpreted it as "Hetfield of a war tactic as the aggressor" personifying destruction.
 The song begins with bass-heavy classical guitars that build upon multitracked layers until they are joined by a sonic wall of distorted electric guitars.
 It then breaks into fast, aggressive riffing, featuring off-beat rhythms and heavily distorted minor dyads where root-fifth power chords might be expected.
 Hetfield improvised the riff while relaxing in London.